peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 * `radius` (Type: number)<br>Radius of the circle.
 * `startAngle` (Type: number)<br>Starting angle of the arc, in radians.
 0 means the positive X axis, &pi;/2 means the positive Y axis, &pi; means the negative X axis, and &pi;\*1.5 means the negative Y axis.
 * `endAngle` (Type: number)<br>Ending angle of the arc, in radians.
-* `ccw` (Type: Boolean)<br>Whether the arc runs counterclockwise (assuming the X axis points right and the Y axis points down under the coordinate system).
+* `ccw` (Type: boolean)<br>Whether the arc runs counterclockwise (assuming the X axis points right and the Y axis points down under the coordinate system).

 #### Return Value